xlladdins/xll24/README.md

 specifying the Excel function or macro to call.
 Arguments for function numbers are documented in [Excel4Macros](https://xlladdins.github.io/Excel4Macros/index.html).
+You can call it with any number of arguments that can be constructed by [`OPER`](oper.h) but you are responsible for freeing the memory they use.

 Function numbers for functions begin with `xlf` and for macros with `xlc`.
 Functions have no side effects.
 They return a value based only on their arguments.